-(3) The information from the signature sheets will be captured and entered into a computer program as follows: (2 digit) petition I.D. number, (2 digit) county number, (2) digit) page number, (3 digit) petition sheet number, (2 digit) line number, (2 digit) blank or cross out count.
+(3) The information from the petition signature sheets will be captured and entered into a computer program as follows: petition I.D. number, county I.D. number, petition sheet number, last used line number and unused line count.

-(4) The sample size of the first and second sample of signatures will be determined by the formula and procedure described in Appendix 1.
-The total number of signatures needed for two samples will determine the number of random signatures to be drawn:
+(4) The sample size of the first and second sample of signatures will be determined by a statistical sampling formula and procedure described in Appendix 1.